mick-io/gist2Disk/README.md

 # gist2Disk

 A program for conveniently writing any public Github Gist to disk.
-Great for `.virmc`'s or config files.
+Great for config files.

 ## Getting Started